heheshang/AuroraPlan/Rust for Rustaceans.md

 for a slice, and a way to turn them back into the whole using those same parts.
 For example, you can get a slice’s data pointer with as_ptr and its length with []::len.
-You can then reconstruct the slice by providing those Unsafe Code 147 same values to std::slice::from_raw_parts.
+You can then reconstruct the slice by providing those same values to std::slice::from_raw_parts.
 Vec, Arc, and String have similar methods that return a raw pointer to the underlying allocation, and Box has Box::into_raw and Box::from_raw, which do the same thing.

-Playing Fast and Loose with Types
+##### Playing Fast and Loose with Types

 Sometimes, you have a type T and want to treat it as some other type U.
 Whether that’s because you need to do lightning-fast zero-copy parsing or because you need to fiddle with some lifetimes, Rust provides you with some (very unsafe) tools to do so.

-The first and by far most widely used of these is pointer casting: you can cast a*const T to any other *const U (and the same for mut), and you don’t even need unsafe to do it.
+- The first and by far most widely used of these is pointer casting: you can cast a*const T to any other *const U (and the same for mut), and you don’t even need unsafe to do it.
 The unsafety comes into play only when you later try to use the cast pointer as a reference, as you have to assert that the raw pointer can in fact be used as a reference to the type it’s pointing to.
-This kind of pointer type casting comes in particularly handy when working with foreign function interfaces (FFI)—you can cast any Rust pointer to a *const std::ffi::c_void or *mut std::ffi::c_void, and then pass that to a C function that expects a void pointer.
+- This kind of pointer type casting comes in particularly handy when working with foreign function interfaces (FFI)—you can cast any Rust pointer to a *const std::ffi::c_void or *mut std::ffi::c_void, and then pass that to a C function that expects a void pointer.
 Similarly, if you get a void pointer from C that you previously passed in, you can trivially cast it back into its original type.
-Pointer casts are also useful when you want to interpret a sequence of bytes as plain old data—types like integers, Booleans, characters, and arrays, or #[repr(C)] structs of these—or write such types directly out as a byte stream without serialization.
+- Pointer casts are also useful when you want to interpret a sequence of bytes as plain old data—types like integers, Booleans, characters, and arrays, or #[repr(C)] structs of these—or write such types directly out as a byte stream without serialization.
 There are a lot of safety invariants to keep in mind if you want to try to do that, but we’ll leave that for later.

-Calling Unsafe Functions
+##### Calling Unsafe Functions

-Arguably unsafe’s most commonly used feature is that it enables you to call unsafe functions.
+- Arguably unsafe’s most commonly used feature is that it enables you to call unsafe functions.
 Deeper down the stack, most of those functions are unsafe because they operate on raw pointers at some fundamental level, but higher up the stack you tend to interact with unsafety primarily through function calls.
-There’s really no limit to what calling an unsafe function might enable, as it is entirely up to the libraries you interact with.
+- There’s really no limit to what calling an unsafe function might enable, as it is entirely up to the libraries you interact with.
 But in general, unsafe functions can be divided into three camps: those that interact with non- Rust interfaces, those that skip safety checks, and those that have custom invariants.

-Foreign Function Interfaces
+##### Foreign Function Interfaces

 Rust lets you declare functions and static variables that are defined in a language other than Rust using extern blocks (which we’ll discuss at length in Chapter 11).
 When you declare such a block, you’re telling Rust that the